Building a fence and Maintaining a Fence: Protect Your Boundaries from the Start

 Zoning by-laws will dictate the required fence height and materials, and professional fence-viewers are available to resolve disputes between adjacent landowners as long as the dispute is not related to the boundary location.
 Only an Ontario Land Surveyor is entitled by law to provide a boundary location.

-Be aware that building a fence alongside or amid growing trees will likely cause damage to the fence over time, and subsequent repairs may cause renewed fence sections to deviate significantly from the true boundary line.
+- Building a fence alongside or amid growing trees will likely cause damage to the fence over time, and subsequent repairs may cause renewed fence sections to deviate significantly from the true boundary line.